luci/recipes-py/README.md

 Recipes
 =======
-Recipes are a domain-specific language for specifying sequences of subprocess calls robustly.
+Recipes are a domain-specific language (embedded in python) for specifying sequences of subprocess calls in a cross-platform and testable way.

 Background
 ----------